LouisMattis/Milestone-Project-1/README.md

 * As a returning visitor, I want to be able to see what workout plans the application has provided for me once I have subscribed to a particular workout plan.

-* As a returning visitor, I want to be able to look at videos on the 'Media' page which show me how to do a particular excerise if I am unsure how to do it at the gym.
+* As a returning visitor, I want to be able to look at videos on the 'Media' page which show me how to do a particular exercise if I am unsure how to do it at the gym.

 * As a returning visitor, I want to be able to contact the company using the 'Contact' page if I have any queries that I wish to ask them.